 What can I do to help Syrians in Idlib?

-Learn more ways on how to help Syrian refugees in the U.S. and other families uprooted by conflict.
+Learn about ways to help Syrian refugees and other families uprooted by conflict.

 The IRC in Syria

 Last year, the International Rescue Committee provided lifesaving support across Syria to 1.1 million people—almost half of them children—who are struggling to survive a brutal war now in its eighth year.
 Learn more about our work.